SpaceXpanse/Whitepaper/README.md

 *Non-profit - Foundation operated*
 - A protocol and system for executing trustless atomic trades on the **SpaceXpanse Multiverse** platform.
 This allows developers to integrate trading of their DApp/game assets for the main cryptocurrency /**ROD**/ and/or tokens in a fully trustless manner.

-[**D.A.R.M.A.**](https://www.spacexpanse.org) a.k.a Decentralized Artificial Responsive and Multipurpose Automate
-Open source
-*Non-profit - Foundation operated*
-- An OpenAI based artificial intelligence chatbot designed to assist the users becoming familiar with the platform features, programing and troubleshooting, and working across different platforms like the web, Telegram, and Discord.

 **Integration tools for interconnecting to other blockchains** /TBD/
 Open source
 *Non-profit - Foundation operated*